PocketCareS/Android/README.md

 ### Running PocketCare S using an APK

-1. On your android device, make sure you have enabled.
+1. On your Android device, make sure you have enabled.
 You can follow this [article](https://www.androidcentral.com/unknown-sources) to enable it.
 2. Download the APK from here.
 3. After the APK is downloaded, tap to install it and run PocketCare S.